 A “Faith and Practice” is a book or collection of writings issued by a Quaker yearly meeting setting out what it means to be a Quaker in that yearly meeting.
 (A yearly meeting is a regional grouping of Quaker meetings.)
 The writings are not meant to be rules that Friends must agree or adhere to, but may be used as a source of guidance.
-Minneapolis Friends Meeting is affiliated with Northern Yearly Meeting, whose Faith and Practice is still being developed, but many chapters have been completed.
+Minneapolis Friends Meeting is affiliated with Northern Yearly Meeting, and participated in developing NYM’s Faith and Practice.

 General Quaker Information